 Who can have a Personal Health Budget?

 Continuing Healthcare: Personal Health Budgets have been available in Birmingham and Solihull for adults and children and young people with continuing healthcare needs since October 2014.
 Anyone who is eligible for continuing healthcare and receives care in their own home, will be eligible for a Personal Health Budget.

-Looked after children: Children in care and care leavers: Personal Health Budgets are being piloted in the autumn of 2019 for a defined group of children in care and care leavers who have had contact with specialist community mental health support in Birmingham.
-At present, referrals can only be accepted from a mental health practitioner.
+Looked after children: Children in care and care leavers: Personal Health Budgets are currently being piloted across Birmingham and Solihull for a defined group of children in care and care leavers who have had contact with specialist community mental health support in Birmingham or Solihull.
+At present, referrals can only be accepted from a mental health practitioner or through a social worker.

-End of life care: Birmingham and Solihull CCG is currently undertaking a pilot with Heart of England NHS Foundation Trust to provide choice and control for individuals with a life limiting illness.
+End of life care: NHS Birmingham and Solihull CCG is currently undertaking a pilot with a number of Hospices across Birmingham and Solihull to provide choice and control for individuals with a life limiting illness.

 How can I get a Personal Health Budget?

 If you are able to have a personal health budget, then together with your healthcare professional from your local NHS team, you can explore whether you believe a Personal Health Budget is the right choice for you.
 Below you will find a step-by-step guide:

 - Express an interest in Personal Health Budgets: You can either express an interest with your local NHS team, or a healthcare professional may ask whether you have considered a Personal Health Budget before.